-Section 10 paragraphs 1 to 8 Pharmig CoC require that:
+Section 10 paragraphs 1 to 9 Pharmig CoC require that:

-- Any advertising with support of patients' organisations, as well as any use of logos or copyright-protected materials by pharmaceutical companies or patients' organisations, is subject to advertising restrictions per the Pharmig Code of Conduct and must be exercised exclusively on the basis of a written agreement per Article 9.3. - Any support of patients' organisations shall serve solely the interests of the patients and/or their families. - The exclusive support of patients' organisations and/or their programmes must not be agreed by pharmaceutical companies and/or granted by patients' organisations. - Any support may only be provided on the basis of a written agreement. - This agreement shall contain comprehensive information about the type, scope and purpose, as well as a description of the support involved and the consent of the patients' organisations, to disclosure by the pharmaceutical companies in accordance with Article 9.6.
-The value of the support must also be detailed. - Pharmaceutical companies shall ensure that patients' organisations disclose to the public the relevant support provided by pharmaceutical companies transparently at all times and clearly from the outset. - Services provided by patients' organisations to pharmaceutical companies must only be supplied for the purpose of training/education, research, support of the healthcare system or within the framework of scientific or specialist activities and based on a written contract; the remuneration must be appropriate and must constitue fair market value.

-- Service agreements must obligate the patients' organisations to disclose their activities in full, where verbal or written public notifications of the patients' organisations refer to the subject or contents of the service agreements or, in general, to the pharmaceutical companies. - Conclusion of an agreement regarding the provision of services must not be linked to the recommendation of certain medicinal products. - Agreements regarding the provision of services by the pharmaceutical companies to the patients' organisations must be concluded in writing - unless they are inexpensive. - The cooperation between pharmaceutical companies and patients' organisations must be transparent in nature.

-Specific rules concerning the invitation of members of patients' organisations to scientific events are observed.
+- Any advertising with support of patients' organisations, as well as any use of logos or copyright-protected materials by pharmaceutical companies or patients' organisations, is subject to advertising restrictions per the Pharmig CoC and must be exercised exclusively on the basis of a written agreement per Article 9.3. - Any support of patients' organisations shall serve solely the interests of the patients and/or their families. - The exclusive support of patients' organisations and/or their programmes must not be agreed by pharmaceutical companies and/or granted by patients' organisations. - Any support may only be provided on the basis of a written agreement. - This agreement shall contain comprehensive information about the type, scope and purpose, as well as a description of the support involved and the consent of the patients' organisations, to disclosure by the pharmaceutical companies in accordance with Article 10.6.
+The value of the support must also be detailed. - Pharmaceutical companies shall ensure that patients' organisations disclose to the public the relevant support provided by pharmaceutical companies transparently at all times and clearly from the outset. - Services provided by patients' organisations to pharmaceutical companies must only be supplied for the purpose of training/education, research, support of the healthcare system or within the framework of scientific or specialist activities and based on a written contract; the remuneration must be appropriate and must constitute fair market value. - Service agreements must obligate the patients' organisations to disclose their activities in full, where verbal or written public notifications of the patients' organisations refer to the subject or contents of the service agreements or, in general, to the pharmaceutical companies. - Conclusion of an agreement regarding the provision of services must not be linked to the recommendation of certain medicinal products. - Agreements regarding the provision of services by the pharmaceutical companies to the patients' organisations must be concluded in writing - unless they are inexpensive. - The cooperation between pharmaceutical companies and patients' organisations must be transparent in nature. - Pharmaceutical companies must not provide direct or indirect benefits to any representatives of patient organisations in order influence their conduct improperly and/or to benefit the recipient personally ("undue benefit"). - Specific rules concerning the invitation of members of patients' organisations to scientific events are observed.